Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 ![Allow set self in Capgo](/self_set.webp)

-And then add this in the code of your app, for best experience use this after user click on button like "register for beta"
+And then add this in the code of your Ionic app, for best experience use this after user click on button like "register for beta"
 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'